sonalitemani/react-native-interview-prep/README.md

 | Re-render     | Component re-renders when props change               | Component re-renders when state changes |
 | Purpose       | Pass data and behavior between components            | Store and manage component data         |
 | Modification  | Cannot be modified directly by child                 | Can be updated using setter functions   |

+Why did you move API logic into a custom hook?
+The hook separates business logic from UI.
+It makes the code reusable, easier to test, and keeps components focused on rendering.